smrg-lm/sc3/docs/source/intro/nonrealtime.rst

 -------------

 In NRT all commands and messages are synchronous.
-The mode runs in term:`logical time` and creates the OSC instructions with the proper :term:`timetag`.
+The mode runs in :term:`logical time` and creates the OSC instructions with the proper :term:`timetag`.
 No server is booted and no message is sent, all server instructions are stored in an `OSC score` (which is a collection of bundles ordered by time) that is later rendered by the command line server program.